 Old Coins From Outside the United States

-If your old coins do not say they are from the U.S., they will usually name some other country.
+If your old coins do not say they are from the United States, they will usually name some other country.
 In most cases, you should be able to make out what the country is, although it will usually be in the language of the country that issued the old coin.
 You can type the likely country name into a search engine such as Google to see what is available on the Web.
 There are thousands of coin-related Web sites out there for just about every type of old coin imaginable!

 If the old coin doesn't have a country name that you can read, you can try visiting Don's World Coin Gallery to look it up.
 Don's Web site has over 25,000 photos of coins from more than 400 countries, past and present, and his Instant Identifiers page has images of dozens of coins that lack English inscriptions.
 Just match your old coin to the images, and click the image to get to his information and value page.